THE

 RIGHT TO FREE AND COMPULSORY EDUCATION

-Every child shall have a right to free and compulsory education from class one
+to free and compulsory education from class one to ten, non-formal education,

-any of the two as notified by the
+vocational education or a combination of all or any of the two as notified by the Government

-neighborhood or the school allocated for the child.
+or the school allocated for the child.

-Government shall prescribe academic calendar for class one to class ten and for
+calendar for class one to class ten and for non-formal education, vocational

-non-formal education, vocational education and special education.
+education and special education.

-(3) For purposes of
+(3) For purposes

-charges or expenses for completing the education in a school mentioned in
+or charges or expenses for completing the education in a school mentioned in

 sub-clause (i) of clause (k) of section 2.

-Government shall, in the prescribed manner, provide or cause to be provided
+(4) The Government shall, in the prescribed manner,

-suitable education to a child suffering from disability or a special child.
+disability or a special child.

-(a) provide free and compulsory education to every child in the
+free and compulsory education to every child in the neighborhood school or the

-neighborhood school or the school allocated for the child;
+school allocated for the child;

-(b) ensure good quality education conforming to the standards
+good quality education conforming to the standards and norms of quality

-and norms of quality education; and
+education; and

-(c) prepare an annual statement of the children admitted and
+an annual statement of the children admitted and retained in the educational

 (2) A